-Chapter 3: Goals and Objectives This chapter provides management goals and objectives for the park units addressed in this plan.
+Chapter 3: Goals and Objectives

+This chapter provides management goals and objectives for the park units addressed in this plan.
 These goals and objectives were developed considering the enabling statutes (see Appendix B), regulations, and mission statements for the park units and DPOR.
 They have been developed to establish values that aid in decision making associated with the issues identified in this plan.
 Goals and objectives are arranged under the headings of Area-wide Goals and Objectives and Park Unit Specific Goals and Objectives.
 These are not listed in priority order.
 Area-wide includes KBSP, KBSWP, and the three State Recreation Sites (SRS) on the north side of the bay.

-Area-wide Goals and Objectives Resource Protection Goal: Protect and preserve park resources while allowing for diverse visitor experiences and an understanding of the unique and exceptional features of the park units.
-Objectives: • Foster collaborative relationships that promote responsible use and stewardship. • Preserve and protect park unit recreational, natural, and cultural resources for longterm use and enjoyment, including opportunities for visitors to experience solitude, natural environment integrity, and scenic beauty. • Promote education designed to encourage a better understanding of the parks' natural and cultural features. • Facilitate research and encourage inventory and monitoring of the natural and cultural resources of the park units to gain further knowledge to better inform decision making. • Consider historical information and inventories when making resource management decisions.
+Area-wide Goals and Objectives

+Resource Protection Goal: Protect and preserve park resources while allowing for diverse visitor experiences and an understanding of the unique and exceptional features of the park units.

+- Foster collaborative relationships that promote responsible use and stewardship. - Preserve and protect the recreational, natural, and cultural resources of the park units for long-term use and enjoyment, including opportunities for visitors to experience solitude, quiet, and the natural environment including the geology, flora, and fauna. - Promote education designed to encourage a better understanding of the parks' dynamic ecosystems, food web interactions, and natural and cultural features. - Facilitate research and encourage inventory and monitoring of the natural and cultural resources of the park units to gain further knowledge to better inform decision making. - Consider historical information and inventories when making resource management decisions.

 Recreation Goal: Enhance opportunities for year-round recreational use of the park units while maintaining the scenic, wilderness, and other natural resource values in the plan area.

-Objectives: Increase public awareness and the ability to mitigate the various hazards presented by • weather, terrain, isolation, and wildlife in the parks.
+• Increase public awareness and the ability to mitigate the various hazards presented by weather, terrain, isolation, and wildlife in the parks.